slayer12135293/gridlei/README.md

 You can apply Gridlei in any existing div or use it to define your page layout.

+Add this variable, adjust it to your liking.

+:root {
+    --gridlei-column-gap: 10px;
+}

 ## Classes

 | Class Name | Use case |